truedat101/jumbosocket/README.txt

 Attributions:
 TODO: Add links
 * Node.js - Ry for creating a node we can use
-* node_chat - Ry and inspiration from fu.js
+* node_chat - Ry and inspiration from fu.js -> js.js
 * socket.io - Guillermo Rauch
+* simpledb - rjrodger